 - Eat the right types and amount of protein.

 - Be creative and adventurous with meals and meal planning.

-So go with your gut, listen to what it is telling you, and you will be healthier in 2018.
+So go with your gut, listen to what it is telling you, and you will be healthier going forward.
 Happy New Year!